Business and Enterprise

 Some password managers either don’t support SSO at all or work only with certain identity providers, leaving you dealing with vendor lock.

-Keeper SSO Connect is a natural extension of Keeper’s top-rated, zero-knowledge enterprise password management (EPM) system, which provides advanced password management, sharing, and security capabilities across the organization – even on legacy LOB systems and apps!
+Keeper SSO Connect is a natural extension of Keeper’s top-rated, zero-knowledge enterprise password management (EPM) system, which provides advanced password management, sharing, and security capabilities across the organisation – even on legacy LOB systems and apps!

 Keeper gives IT administrators complete visibility and control into user password practices throughout the entire data environment, including:

 Keeper holds the longest-standing SOC 2 attestation and ISO 27001 certification in the industry.
-Keeper utilizes best-in-class security, with a zero-trust framework and zero-knowledge security architecture that protects customer data with multiple layers of encryption keys at the vault, shared folder and record levels.
+Keeper utilises best-in-class security, with a zero-trust framework and zero-knowledge security architecture that protects customer data with multiple layers of encryption keys at the vault, shared folder and record levels.